zhuyh4n9/notebooks/Filesystem/Userdata Checkpoint/dm-bow/README.md

 #### trim operation
   ```
-  dm-bow will
+  For trim operation, dm-bow will collect all trimmed blocks, and add to bow-range set(the bow-range type will be TRIMMED).
   ```

 #### write operation
   ```
-    dm-bow will check whether the block exists in trim
+  For write operation, dm-bow will check whether the block in trimmed status,
   ```

 #### other operation